 The increasingly important role “Big Data” is playing in television advertising: the new forms of data that are being generated by interactive, connected and social TV/video, and how brands and agencies can take advantage of these data to make their campaigns more targeted, more accountable and thus more effective.

-The significance of new industry-wide initiatives in the advanced-advertising space.
+The significance of new industry-wide initiatives in the advanced-advertising and audience-measurement spaces.

 The role that broadband will play in the implementation of ATSC 3.0.